A multidimensional generalization of Symanzik polynomials: Kirchhoff and Symanzik polynomials and duality

 Then,

-Hence, by \eqref{eqn:prop:Symanzik_and_orientations},
+Hence, by~\eqref{5:eqn:prop:Symanzik_and_orientations},

-By Lemma \ref{lem:u=fv}, $\norm{\Zmod u}\norm{\mat v_{I\cup J}}=\norm{\mat u_{I\cup J}}$.
-We conclude the proof using Definition \ref{defi:Symanzik_polynomials_with_parameters}. \end{proof}
+By Lemma~\ref{5:lem:u=fv}, $\norm{\Zmod u}\norm{\mat v_{I\cup J}}=\norm{\mat u_{I\cup J}}$.
+We conclude the proof using Definition~\ref{5:defi:Symanzik_polynomials_with_parameters}. \end{proof}

-\begin{ex} In this example, we will explain the link between the second Symanzik polynomial from the introduction and Symanzik polynomials with one parameter introduced above.
-More precisely, we want to show that
+\begin{example} In this example, we will explain the link between the second Symanzik polynomial from the introduction and Symanzik polynomials with one parameter introduced above.
+More precisely, we wish to show that

 where we recall notations below.